zhaorunchen/Lane-Finding/writeup.md

     3. Calculate the length and check if this line has the longest length.
 If so, record it as the main line in this frame

+Now for single frame, it should has two main lines, left and right.
+Calculate the slops and intersections.
+Since we want to draw lines starting from bottom and ending at middle of the image, so we can manuuly define y1_left_new, y2_left_new, y1_right_new and y2_right_new.
+Finally, we could using slops and intersections to find x.

 #### 3. Identify potential shortcomings with your current pipeline